antmicro/alkali-csd-projects/README.md

 # Prerequisites

 To build the design you must have `Vivado 2019.2` binary available in your system path.
-Additionally, you will need a few system packages.
-You can install them using the following commands:
+Additionally, you will need a few system packages which you can install using the following commands:

 ```
 sudo apt update -y